Psoriasis Laser Treatment | Sarasota XTRAC Treatment

 Is treatment safe?

-The laser may have fewer shortcomings than many common psoriasis treatments.
-Due to the targeted nature of laser therapy, healthy skin is not exposed to the ultraviolet light.
-This may reduce the risk of premature skin aging that is often associated with lamp phototherapy.
+Due to the targeted nature of laser therapy, healthy skin is not exposed to the ultraviolet light, which may reduce the risk of premature skin aging that is often associated with lamp phototherapy.
 There is no thinning of the skin, easy bruising, or stretch marks often caused by steroids, nor any of the systemic side effects caused by some oral medications.
+Lasers have fewer shortcomings than most psoriasis treatments.

 What can I expect during treatment?